GoodMorningA1i/GoodMorningA1i/README.md

 🌱 I’m deepening my knowledge in iOS and Deep Learning.

 🔭 I’m working on
+* Leetcode Pareto Problem Set
 * 100 Days of SwiftUI - Hacking With Swift

 📚 I'm reading
+* 50 proven email scripts - Ramit Sethi
-* Beyond Cracking The Coding Interview
+* Beyond Cracking The Coding Interview - Mike Mroczka, Nil Mamano, Gayle Laakmann McDowell, Aline Lerner (pst pst, its a sequel!)

 🪣 Bucket List
 * Learning How To Learn - Dr. Barbara Oakley & Dr. Terrence Sejnowski
-* Practical Deep Learning for Coders - Jeremy Howard
-* 12 Weeks To A Shaper You
+* 12 Weeks To A Shaper You - Doctor Sanjay Gupta
-* Alex Xu's System Design Interview

 <!--
 **GoodMorningA1i/GoodMorningA1i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.